burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 1. Concepts are never instantiated by the compiler.
 They never give rise to executable code.

-2. Concepts should be seen as functions that the compiler evaluates at compile time to determine whether a set of arguments satisfies the given constraints.
+2. Concepts should be seen as functions that the compiler evaluates at compile time to determine whether a set of arguments satisfies the given constraints or not.

 3. A *constant expression* is any expression that the compiler can evaluate at compile time.

 The first way to define [concept](https://en.cppreference.com/w/cpp/language/constraints) is to express it via **Constraints**.

-Example of concepts with a *"simple constraint"*:
+Example of concepts with a *"(1) Simple Constraint"*:

 ```cpp
 template <typename T>